kyzn/eksidaily/README.md

 ## from

-Email address that email will be sent from
+Email address that email will be sent from.
+If it's not set, an email won't be sent.

 ## to